-NAPTIP senior official from its Abuja headquarters, who spoke to WEST AFRICA REPORTERS (WAR), said, its Sokoto zonal office officials are been threatened to drop the case against Nawawi.
+NAPTIP senior official from its Abuja headquarters, who spoke to MAWA Foundation, said its Sokoto zonal office officials are been threatened to drop the case against Nawawi.

-Another source, Mr. Ismail, who prefers only his first name mentioned, told, WAR, that Mr. Hamza Liman, Sokoto state coordinator National Human Right Commission, who was sent to investigate the case was alleged to have met with Maryam and her father in his Sokoto residence instead of NAPTIP office.
+Another source, Mr. Ismail, who prefers only his first name mentioned, told, MAWA, that Mr. Hamza Liman, Sokoto state coordinator of National Human Right Commission, who was sent to investigate the case was alleged to have met with Maryam and her father in his Sokoto residence instead of NAPTIP office.

-Ismail said an arrangement for the NHRC official to collect bribe from Nawawi made him opt to meet with Maryam and her father in his residence instead of the NAPTIP office.
+Ismail said an arrangement for the NHRC official to collect bribes from Nawawi made him opt to meet with Maryam and her father in his residence instead of the NAPTIP office.

-When WAR contacted and sought Liman’s explanation, he denied the allegation, challenging anybody who has evidence that he collected money to show it.
+When MAWA contacted and sought Liman’s explanation, he denied the allegation, challenging anybody who has evidence that he collected money to show it.

 Also, when contacted, Mrs. Aisha Mohammed, Permanent Secretary, Sokoto state Ministry of Women and Children Affairs, said her ministry is working hard to ensure all cases of child abuse are addressed in the state while offenders are prosecuted.